ChrisWhealy/rust_sha256/README.md

-# Rust Implementation of the SHA256 Algorithm
+# Rust+WASI Implementation of the SHA256 Algorithm

 Having developed an implementation of the [SHA256 algorithm directly in WebAssembly Text](https://github.com/ChrisWhealy/wasm_sha256), I was pleased to get the compiled binary down to about 2.5Kb.